-The entire area is covered by a network of ancient tracks still in use by farmers and foresters and old before St. Francis and his companions came to preach.
-Since the time he made his sanctuary here and received the stigmata, it has also been a centre of pilgrimage
+This is a nature reserve covered by a vast network of trails and tracks, old before St. Francis and his companions came to preach, and still in use today.
+From the time he made his sanctuary here and received the stigmata it has been a centre of pilgrimage.*

-Tuscany’s rolling hills, distant peaks, cypress lines, olive groves and half-hidden villages form the landscape around Caprese Michelangelo.
-This becomes gradually wilder as you climb toward the sanctuary of La Verna and the mountain basin of the Casentino National Park.
+Tuscany’s rolling hills, distant peaks, cypress avenues, olive groves and sweet chestnut forests form the landscape around Caprese Michelangelo.
+It becomes gradually wilder as you climb toward the sanctuary of La Verna and the mountain basin of the dramatic Casentino National Park.
 Villa Simonicchi lies halfway between the two.

-Leave Simonicchi walking on the SP 54 provincial road, meeting footpath 039 at Muggibiano.
-Continue climbing on path 039 until at the top you meet trail no. 50 leading from La Verna.
-Bear left along the flat mountain ridge on no. 50, passing path no.079 on your left, until you reach the panoramic point, looking over Tuscany and La Marche towards the Adriatic.
+Simonicchi to L’Eremo Leave Simonicchi on the SP 54 road and bear left at Muggibiano on footpath 039 .
+Continue climbing on path 039 until you reach the top, meeting trail no. 50 from La Verna.
+Bear left along the flat mountain ridge on no. 50, passing path no.079 on your left.
+You will reach the panoramic point looking over Tuscany and La Marche towards the Adriatic.
 Here you find L’Eremo.
 Return the way you came, but this time turn right on the 079 through the chestnut forests, passing Tramoscano and continuing to Vestebbia.
-Bear left there to meet the SP 54 at Simonicchi.

 Simonicchi is on signposted footpath 079 leading eastwards through Mazzolo to Gregnano.
 This is mostly surfaced and is easy walking.
 It runs along the side of a ravine so steep that the trees growing there have never been felled – a true virgin forest.
-From Gregnano the trail branches left on the 047 to La Pietra over high rocky ground and from there descends on a rough track no. 044 to the SP 54, an easy mountain road descent to Simonicchi.
+From Gregnano the trail branches left on the 047 to La Pietra over high rocky ground.
+From there you descend on rough track no. 044 to the SP 54, an easy road-walk back to Simonicchi